Dushanbe: Film

 Cinema in Dushanbe started in the 1930s with the creation of film studios and cinemas by the Soviet government, although the first cinema was created in 1927 where residents watched Nibelung by Frits Lang.
 Komil Yarmatov was the first prominent Tajik film director.
 Documentaries were also popular in this period, and the first feature film appeared in 1938.
 In World War 2, feature film production in Dushanbe was suspended due to lack of supplies.
 After the war, more feature films were developed, with many movies attempting to create a portrait of the city.
 In the 1980s a new generation of filmmakers brought new values such a pluralism into the theater, which led to some films focusing on the truth of Soviet history.
 During the civil war, the landscape changed dramatically.
 Tajikfilm, which formerly had a monopoly on filmmaking, had to shut down, while independent filmmakers chronicled the horrors of the civil war.

 Sports

 Gymnastics, equestrian sports and athletics were practiced in 1923 at the Dushanbe sports club and in 1929 tennis was introduced.
 The All-Tajik Spartakiad was first held in 1934, and in 1939 Dynamo Dushanbe won the quarterfinals of the Cup of the USSR.
 In 1950 the country's soccer team took first place in the Central Asian Games.

 In 2003, Dushanbe hosted the Central Asian Games.
 The most popular sports in Dushanbe are sambo, wrestling, judo, karate, taekwondo, artistic gymnastics, weightlifting, archery, shooting, boxing, football, basketball, diving, tennis, chess, Buzkashi, and checkers.
 Four soccer teams of the Tajikistan Higher League play in Dushanbe: CSKA Pamir, Dushanbe-83, Istiklol, and Lokomotiv-Pamir.
 The Pamir Stadium in Dushanbe was constructed in 1939 where CSKA Pamir Dushanbe played.

-Dushanbe Stadium is currently being constructed and will seat 30,000 when completed.
+On 21 August 2026, the National Stadium was officially opened in Dushanbe.
+Built to FIFA Category 2 standards, the 33-metre-tall (108 ft) two-tiered arena has a seating capacity of over 30,000 and features a standard 105 × 68 m football pitch.